SylvainRX/WDMyCloud-MediaSorter/README.md

 <p>
 The modification you may do after using SSH to log into your WD My Cloud may void its warranty and I won't take any responsibility over that.
-This tutorial is only for an informative purpose.
+This tutorial is only for an informative purpose.<br/>
-The firmware version on the WD My Cloud that has been used for this project is v04.04.02-105 and this setup won't function on earlier builds.
+<b>The firmware version on the WD My Cloud that has been used for this
+project is v04.04.02-105 and this setup won't function on earlier builds.</b>
 </p>

 <h2>Setup</h2>